 Watch the technical overview of Alpha's offline web support:

-When you build an app for disconnected operation, you need to be sure that any changes the user makes to the data in offline mode are not lost if the device is turned off, loses power, or is shut down before those changes can be synched back to the server.
+When you build an app for disconnected operation, you need to be sure that any changes the user makes to the data in offline mode are not lost.
+This occurs if the device is turned off, loses power, or shuts down before offline changes are synched back to the server.

-When an offline sync occurs, there is the possibility that some other user edited and then synchronized the same data before the offline user had a chance to synchronize his/her edits.
+When an offline sync occurs, there is the possibility that another user edited and then synchronized the same data before the offline user had a chance to synchronize his/her edits.

 When a user regains connection and synchronizes the edits that were made in their offline applications, there is the possibility of synchronization errors.
-These errors can typically result because the user entered a value in a field that was rejected by some server-side validation logic, because of a write conflict, or because the database rejected the edit.
+These errors occur if the user entered a value in a field that was rejected by some server-side validation logic, because of a write conflict, or because the database rejected the edit.

 After a List has been populated with data from the server, the user can perform incremental refreshes on the List data to retrieve any edits that have been made to server data.
 Unlike a full refresh, only rows that have been edited are sent to the client, resulting in a much smaller payload being sent to the client compared to a full refresh of the List data.

-In the real world, its typical for users to be working offline for days at a time without regaining connection, making changes to a large amount of data that needs to eventually re-synchronize with the server.
-In that case, you might want to synchronize the data in batches, rather than sending all of the edits to the server at once which, if using a slow connection, could risk client time-out
+In the real world, its typical for users to be working offline for days at a time without regaining connection.
+This results in changes to a large amount of data that must eventually re-synchronize with the server.
+In that case, you might want to synchronize the data in batches, rather than sending all of the edits to the server at once which, if using a slow connection, could risk client time-out.

-Offline applications built in Alpha Anywhere include built-in geolocation features such as capturing location information when the user edits data, capturing location information when the user synchronizes data, and geocoding data.Watch the video - Geocode data on sync Watch the video - Capture location at sync time Watch the video - Capture location during edits
+Offline applications built in Alpha Anywhere include built-in geolocation features such as capturing location information when the app user edits data, capturing location information when the user synchronizes data, and geocoding data.Watch the video - Geocode data on sync

 Please note that this page is just an overview of Alpha Anywhere's built-in offline capabilities.
-To see the full list of features, along with screenshots, video tutorial and extensive documentation check out the Alpha Anywhere Offline Documentation.
+Check out the Alpha Anywhere Offline Apps Documentation to see a full list of offline features, video tutorials and more.